ProgrammerAL/json-serializer-context-registration-generator/README.md

 ## How to use this in your own code

 There are 2 steps you must complete.
-Step 1 is add some code to opt-in to what code will be gereated by this project.
-Step 2 is to setup your project to run this project to generate the code.
-The project in the `~/src/Sample` directory has a fully setup ASP.NET Core project using this project.
+Step 1 is to add code to opt-in to the code generation.
+Step 2 is to setup your project generate the code files.
+These steps are detailed below.
+For your reference, the project in the `~/src/Sample` directory has a fully setup ASP.NET Core project using the code generation.

-### Setp 1: Setup Your Code
+### Step 1: Setup Your Code

 1. In your C# project, add a NuGet reference to `ProgrammerAL.JsonSerializerRegistrationGenerator.Attributes`
-1. Create a `JsonSerializerContext` class like the `JsonSerializerContext Example` below.
+1. Create your JSON Serializer Context class like in the `JsonSerializerContext Example` below.
 It must follow the rules:
     1. Partial Class
     1. Inherits from `JsonSerializerContext`
     1. Add the `[JsonSourceGenerationOptions]` attribute